lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 Implementations MUST randomly generate content-encryption keys, content-authenticated-encryption keys, and message-authentication keys.
 Also, the generation of KEM key pairs relies on random numbers.
-The use of inadequate pseudo-random number generators (PRNGs) to generate these keys can result in little or no security.
-An attacker may find it much easier to reproduce the PRNG environment that produced the keys, searching the resulting small set of possibilities, rather than brute force searching the whole key space.
+The use of inadequate pseudorandom number generators (PRNGs) to generate these keys can result in little or no security.
+An attacker may find it much easier to reproduce the PRNG environment that produced the keys, searching the resulting small set of possibilities, rather than brute-force searching the whole key space.
 The generation of quality random numbers is difficult.  {{RFC4086}} offers important guidance in this area.

-If the cipher and key sizes used for the key-encryption and the content-encryption algorithms are different, the effective security is determined by the weaker of the two algorithms.
-If, for example, the content is encrypted with AES-CBC using a 128-bit CEK, and the CEK is wrapped with AES-KEYWRAP using a 256-bit KEK, then at most 128 bits of protection is provided.
+If the cipher and key sizes used for the key-encryption algorithm and the content-encryption algorithm are different, the effective security is determined by the weaker of the two algorithms.
+If, for example, the content is encrypted with AES-CBC using a 128-bit CEK and the CEK is wrapped with AES-KEYWRAP using a 256-bit KEK, then at most 128 bits of protection is provided.

 If the cipher and key sizes used for the key-encryption and the content-authenticated-encryption algorithms are different, the effective security is determined by the weaker of the two algorithms.
-If, for example, the content is encrypted with AES-GCM using a 128-bit CAEK, and the CAEK is wrapped with AES-KEYWRAP using a 192-bit KEK, then at most 128 bits of protection is provided.
+If, for example, the content is encrypted with AES-GCM using a 128-bit CAEK and the CAEK is wrapped with AES-KEYWRAP using a 192-bit KEK, then at most 128 bits of protection is provided.

-If the cipher and key sizes used for the key-encryption and the message-authentication algorithms are different, the effective security is determined by the weaker of the two algorithms.
-If, for example, the content is authenticated with HMAC-SHA256 using a 512-bit message-authentication key, and the message-authentication key is wrapped with AES-KEYWRAP using a 256-bit KEK, then at most 256 bits of protection is provided.
+If the cipher and key sizes used for the key-encryption algorithm and the message-authentication algorithm are different, the effective security is determined by the weaker of the two algorithms.
+If, for example, the content is authenticated with HMAC-SHA256 using a 512-bit message-authentication key and the message-authentication key is wrapped with AES-KEYWRAP using a 256-bit KEK, then at most 256 bits of protection is provided.